RouteE: Route Energy Prediction Model

 - Vehicle replacement analysis.

-RouteE: A Vehicle Energy Consumption Prediction Engine, SAE World Congress (April 2020)
+RouteE: A Vehicle Energy Consumption Prediction Engine, SAE International Journal of Advances and Current Practices in Mobility (2020)

 To learn more about RouteE or explore related partnership opportunities, contact us at RouteE@nrel.gov.